West Virginians can request absentee-by-mail ballots

-West Virginians may now apply for an absentee mail-in ballot to vote in the 2020 general election.
+As of Tuesday, West Virginians may apply for an absentee mail-in ballot to vote in the 2020 general election.

-The election is less than 80 days away, and all registered voters in West Virginia may vote absentee this election cycle, because of an extension of an emergency rule that relaxed the qualification to use an absentee ballot during the COVID-19 pandemic.
+The election is 84 days away, and all registered voters in West Virginia may vote absentee this election cycle, because of an extension of an emergency rule that relaxed the qualification to use an absentee ballot during the COVID-19 pandemic.

 The biggest difference between this year’s general election, on Nov.
 3, and the June primary is that voters must request a ballot from their county clerk’s office.